viktorpenelski/evtconf/README.md

 * Dynamically create list from all information taken from above
   * ~~MVP: listview of text only~~
   * Cached picture + text, linkable to detailed info / outside link?

+* Highlight current event (time based)
+  * optional - show info about bracket on home screen?

+* Event banner on top

-* OPEN Question: when should we update? (per x minute? per )
+* OPEN Question: when should we update? (per x minute? after device sleep? )

 * Figure out branding - dynamic? custom per release?
 * Release to PlayStore